napari/docs/docs/howtos/layers/shapes.md

 After finishing drawing a polygon using the polygon lasso tool, an implementation of the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer–Douglas–Peucker_algorithm) is applied to reduce the number of vertices that make up the shape, while preserving its contours.
-The aggressiveness with which the algorithm reduces the number of points of the polygon is determined by an `epsilon` parameter, which is a perpendicular distance threshold.
+The aggressiveness with which the algorithm reduces the number of vertices of the polygon is determined by an `epsilon` parameter, which is a perpendicular distance threshold.
 Any vertices beyond the threshold will be preserved, so if `epsilon` is set to `0`, no vertices will be removed.
 With increasing values of `epsilon`, more and more vertices will be removed.
 The value of `epsilon` can be set in napari by going to